umijs/umi/docs/zh/plugin/umi-plugin-react.md

 配置项包含：

-* `default`: 'zh-CN', // default zh-CN
+* `default: 'zh-CN'`, // default zh-CN
-* `baseNavigator`: true, // default true, when it is true, will use `navigator.language` overwrite default
+* `baseNavigator: true`, // default true, when it is true, will use `navigator.language` overwrite default
-* `antd`: true, // use antd, default is true
+* `antd: true`, // use antd, default is true

 ### library